Interior

 Toilet

-I have decorated a toilet with these two terms, a nice combination of sleek and natural indoors.
-The combination of black/gray and the green of the plants provides a beautiful color palette.
+I've adorned a restroom with these two concepts, creating a lovely blend of modern elegance and natural elements.
+The interplay of black and gray alongside the vibrant green of the plants offers a stunning color palette.

 Printhuus